 To build your site:

-Apply patches distributed to all Cloud for Adobe Commerce accounts.
+Apply patches distributed to all Adobe Commerce on cloud infrastructure accounts.

 Enter the following command from the project root directory: